crueber/restful-api/README.md

 I saw an awful lot of people taking a shot at this particular problem with different node modules, but not a single one was easy to use or understand.
 Not only that, but some of them actually got REST wrong!
 I wanted an easier way to..

-1. Write (and read) routing for my Node applications.
+1. Simplify writing APIs for Node.
-2. Simplify writing APIs for Node.
+2. Apply RESTful defaults.
+I shouldn't have to manage when 403's and 405's happen.
-3. Usable before and after filters defined for my resources.
+3. Usable security, filters, and finders should all be baked in.
 4. Easily allow for multiple representations of my resources.

 ## Getting Started